apache/apisix/docs/en/latest/getting-started.md

 ## What is Apache APISIX
 Apache APISIX is an open source, dynamic and high-performance cloud-native API gateway that delivers the ultimate performance for all your APIs and microservices.
 Think of APISIX as a service bus that connects APIs and microservices in your cloud-native architecture.
-Apache APISIX handles the interface traffic for Websites, mobile and IoT applications.
-By providing services such as load balancing, dynamic upstream, grayscale publishing, refined routing, current and speed limiting, service degradation, service fuse, identity.
+Apache APISIX facilitates interface traffic handling for Websites, Mobile and IoT applications by providing services such as load balancing, dynamic upstream, grayscale publishing, refined routing, current and speed limiting, and many more.

 ### The problem APISIX solves
   - Help enterprises to solve the difficulties in the transformation of traditional monolithic architecture, so as to achieve rapid iteration of business and products.